Orest Levytsky

 Orest Ivanovych Levytsky (О́рест Іва́нович Леви́цький; – 9 May 1922) was a Ukrainian historian, ethnographer, and writer.
-He was a member of Kiev Hromada (Hromada), an editor of Kievan Past and a Russian language philologist.
+He was a member of Kiev Hromada (Hromada), an editor of Kievan Past, and a Russian language philologist.

 Biography

-Born near Poltava, in Mayachka village, into the family of a priest, Levytsky graduated the Poltava Divinity School and Seminary in 1869.
-In 1869-70 he worked as a private teacher in village Vepryk (near Hadiach).
-As the best student, Levytsky was referred to be studied at a theological academy, but unexpectedly enrolled into the Law faculty of Kiev University.
+Born near Poltava, in Mayachka village, into the family of a priest, Levytsky graduated from the Poltava Divinity School and Seminary in 1869.
+In 1869-1870 he worked as a private teacher in the village Vepryk (near Hadiach).
+As the best student, Levytsky was referred to be studied at a theological academy but unexpectedly enrolled into the Law faculty of Kiev University.
 Later he transferred to the History and Philology faculty, from which he graduated in 1874.
-Led by Volodymyr Antonovych, in 1874 Levytsky defended his dissertation "Overview of internal history of Little Russia in the second half of 17th century".
+Led by Volodymyr Antonovych, in 1874 Levytsky defended his dissertation "Overview of the internal history of Little Russia in the second half of 17th century".

 In 1874-1921 Levytsky was a secretary of the Provisional Commission in reviewing of old acts while teaching Russian language (1874-1909) in the Fourth Kiev Gymnasium and geography (1876-1877) in a music school.
 In 1879-87 he was a chief deputy of the Kiev Central Archive.
-He was one of founders of the National Academy of Sciences of Ukraine where he worked as a secretary in 1918-1920 and head of department on Social and Economical Sciences.
+He was one of the founders of the National Academy of Sciences of Ukraine where he worked as a secretary from 1918 to 1920 and head of the Department of Social and Economical Sciences.